karripar/va-backend/README.md

 ## Project Documentation

-In addition to this `.md` documentation, the project includes two types of automatically generated documentation for each server:
+In addition to this `.md` documentation, the project includes two types of automatically generated documentation for each server.

 | Documentation Type | Content Focus | Generation Command | Access Path (Local) |
 | :--- | :--- | :--- | :--- |